-This pattern will continue each quarter in 2022, with the sample from one rotation group being replaced.
-The sample becomes fully "phased-in" in the next quarter (Q3 2022) when 25% of the sample will be new dwellings, 25% will be in the sample for the 2nd time, 25% is in the sample for the 3rd time, and 25% is in the sample for the 4th time.
+This pattern will continue each quarter in 2023, , with the sample from one rotation group being replaced each quarter.
+The sample will become fully "phased-in" in Q3 2023 when 25% of the sample will be new dwellings, 25% will be in the sample for the 2nd time, 25% will be in the sample for the 3rd time, and 25% will be in the sample for the 4th time which will be the last interview for the households occupying these dwellings.

-2.11.8.
-CAPI operations
+2.11.8 Multi-mode Data Collection